-Creative and Performing Arts are a vibrant and integral part of the Glenwood High School culture and community.
+The Creative and Performing Arts is a vibrant and integral part of the Glenwood High School culture and community.
 While each Creative Arts subject has specific knowledge and skills content, they all provide students with unique ways to learn about and appreciate themselves, their culture and the world they live in, as well as developing a respect for others' points of view.
-These subjects also enable students to develop skills, understanding and values that extend well beyond the classroom.
+These subjects enable students to develop skills, understanding and values that extend well beyond the classroom.

 Across all the Creative Arts, students are encouraged to think individually as they represent ideas in artworks or performance works.
+They are also encouraged to work collaboratively and develop the abilities needed to work effectively as part of a team.
 Students are involved in creative forms of inquiry and problem solving in their investigation and making of a wide variety of works.
 They demonstrate their understanding of the particular field in their analysis and writing.